mafintosh/hms/README.md

 Starts a "build-and-distribute" hub that you can deploy to.
 After you deploy to a terminal it will run the build script and distribute the build to the docks.

-* `--dock,-d` to also start a dock (this allows the terminal to run services as well)
 * `--port,-p` to change the port the terminal binds to.
 Defaults to 10002
 * `--db` to set the db file